ylf0925/CS61B/README.md

 **In sp18 this lab is adjusted to lab15, autograder still not working even if you uploaded it to lab15.**

 ## HW1
-If you accidentally use keyword **Objects** when instantiate new generic array,   you got a  _java.lang.ArrayStoreException_ error, which can be quite annoyning.
+If you accidentally use keyword **Objects** when instantiate new generic array,   you got a  _java.lang.ArrayStoreException_ error, which can be quite annoying.
 This is **WRONG**:

 ```java
 gAry = (T[ ]) new Objects[capacity]
 ```